QuentinRa/blog.quentinra.dev/it/networking/protocols/index.md

     * Enter the IP of the target
     * Enter the credentials
     * Connect
-* Then, I would advise to toggle "dynamic resolution update" in the left menu, so that you have a bigger screen.
+* Then, I would advise toggling "dynamic resolution update" in the left menu, so that you have a bigger screen.
 * In preferences, we should be able to select a keyboard mapping <nobr class="small text-muted">(⚠️ need check)</nobr>
 * [You can scale the screen too](https://askubuntu.com/questions/1075098/remmina-scaling-options)
 </div></div>